 Step 2: Prepare the design

-Create or import your design into the software and adjust it to the engraving surface of the spoon.
+Create or import your design into the software and adjust it to the engraving area of the spoon.

 Step 3: Position and focus

-Secure the spoon to the laser bed.
+Secure the spoon on the laser bed.
 Use a rotary attachment for curved surfaces.
-Adjust the focus.
+Adjust focus.

 Step 4: Set parameters